 Our technology has been developed and researched at the ETH Zurich, the Swiss Federal Institute of Technology.

 Your password and security keys are stored locally on your computer only, not even the folks at Wuala have access to them.
 I am personally very satisfied with Wuala’s security measures, but perhaps others are not.
 You may read more on Wuala here.

 By default you get 1GB of free storage when you sign up; if you find someone to give you their referral code you can get an extra 1GB at sign up for a total of 2GB.
-Plus if you use this link, I’ll get 250MB of free storage added to my account.

 Once you have installed the Wuala software on your PC, you may enter the following codes to get 16GB of free additional storage (these are coupon codes, -not- referral codes):

 (Please let me know if any of the codes fail so I may remove them.
 Also please let me know if you find any new ones and I’ll place them here.)

 Also, you can get up to another 3GB of free storage by referring 12 friends (you will receive 250MB per referral).
 If you total all that up, you have a potential of 19GB of free and secure (my opinion) backup space.